 Tip: Learn a bit of Metro etiquette to avoid annoying the locals, especially during rush hour.
 Travel on the Metro before or after rush hour, and you’ll avoid crowds and save money on your fare, and be sure to stand to the right on the escalator to let people pass.
 And buy your Smartrip fare card in advance to save time and avoid long lines.

 The most efficient way to visit Washington is to do all the touristy things first, and then explore the real city – the one the locals love.
 The cheapest and easiest way to do this is with a hop-on, hop-off tour.
 In no time at all, you can tick off your list of sites, plus this is a smashing way to meet a potential travel buddy or a new friend.
 If you aren’t simpatico with anyone, no problem.
 Just hop off and take a stroll along the Tidal Basin or ride a paddle boat.
 The gardens, cherry trees, and Jefferson Memorial are stunning.
-Once done, you can hop back on and head to the National Mall to photograph the views of the U.S. Capitol and Washington Monument.
-Hop back on Day Two, and plot your visit to the Smithsonian museums.
-Day Three, be a culture vulture and immerse yourself in Impressionist paintings, rare Tuscan Renaissance ceramic sculptures, and modern art at the National Gallery of Art, followed by a tour of the White House.
+Once done, you can hop back on and head to the National Mall to photograph the views of the US Capitol and Washington Monument.
+Hop back on day two, and plot your visit to the Smithsonian museums.
+Day three, be a culture vulture and immerse yourself in Impressionist paintings, rare Tuscan Renaissance ceramic sculptures, and modern art at the National Gallery of Art, followed by a tour of the White House.

 Tip: Take the hop-on, hop-off moonlight tour of the monuments; the views are spectacular, and it’s less crowded.

 Being in a strange new city alone can be daunting even for old hands.
 By choosing the right restaurants, activities, and tours, you can safely meet locals and other travelers by taking a walking food tour with fellow foodies, taking a class or attending a lecture, and attending wine tastings.
 If you want to connect with locals or other travelers before you arrive, find a platonic dinner companion, or share a tour or museum visit with a new travel buddy – there are apps for that.
-Try Tripr.
-It’s the first travel app that helps you plan who you’ll cross paths with on your trip; it helps you meet people while you’re there and can introduce you to a local for advice on things to do on your trip.